 Physically, stress takes on the form of our body’s reaction to harmful situations – our ‘fight-or-flight’ response fires up, and this increases our heart rate, and when that happens, our breathing quickens, muscles tighten, and blood pressure rises.
-While a little bit of stress is ok (and it can actually be a good thing now and then), in the long term, chronic stress can lead to unfavorable consequences, as our bodies are just not made to handle it.
+While a little bit of stress is ok (and it can actually be a good thing every now and then), in the long term, chronic stress can lead to unfavorable consequences, as our bodies are just not made to handle it.

 Magnesium is a mineral that can help with stress relief.
 During stress, our nerve cells become excited and our muscles tense up; once the moment of stress has passed, magnesium in the cells helps to relax everything back to their original state.
 If there isn’t enough magnesium in our cells, stress relief is delayed, and eventually, this can lead to magnesium deficiency symptoms such as fatigue, low energy, muscle tension, spasms, cramps, anxiousness, nervousness, headaches and abnormal heart rhythms.

-Adaptogens are available in several unique plants and herbs (including Maca!) that can help support and stimulate your Central Nervous System (CNS) activity.
+Adaptogens are available in several unique plants and herbs (including Maca Root!) that can help support and stimulate your Central Nervous System (CNS) activity.
 They also exhibit neuroprotective, anti-fatigue and anti-depressive properties.
 Adaptogens can help give our body that extra boost to better cope with stress as well as help increase attention and endurance due to fatigue and stress.